 Assessing Inadequacy of Intake:

-In general, EARs are the primary metric for measuring inadequacy of a micronutrient in a population, representing the “average daily intake level that is estimated to meet half the requirement of the healthy individuals in a particular life stage and gender group.”
-(IOM 2006).
+In general, EARs are the primary metric for measuring inadequacy of a micronutrient in a population, representing the “average daily intake level that is estimated to meet half the requirement of the healthy individuals in a particular life stage and gender group” (IOM 2006).
 The RDAs are two standard deviations above the median, so for all nutrients where an EAR is provided, an RDA is identifiable.
 When there is insufficient scientific evidence to establish an EAR/RDA, the Adequate Intake (AI) metric is used, which is “the recommended average daily intake level based on observed or experimentally determined approximations or estimates of nutrient intake by a group (or groups) of apparently healthy people that are assumed to be adequate.”
 To make recommendations for nutrient intake by individuals, RDAs and AIs should be used.
 (IOM (2005))

 For all nutrients with EARs that are normally distributed, the IOM recommends using the cut-point method, which assumes that the proportion of individuals with intakes below the EAR is consistent with the proportion of individuals with inadequate intakes of the nutrient.
 The cut-point method assumes intakes and requirements independent, symmetrical (not true for iron), distribution of intakes more variables than distribution of requirements For nutrients that are not normally distributed, such as iron, the probability method must be used, which averages probabilities (from z-scores) across individuals to estimate the prevalence of inadequacy in a group.
 This approach assumes that intakes and requirements are independent.